What Is a Bulletproof Trust?

 Spendthrift Protection

 A spendthrift clause prohibits a beneficiary from assigning their trust interest to a third party, whether voluntarily or under court order.
 Under Florida Statutes § 736.0502, a valid spendthrift provision must expressly restrain both voluntary and involuntary transfers.
-When it does, a creditor holding a judgment against the beneficiary cannot attach the beneficiary’s interest in the trust or demand that the trustee pay the creditor directly.
+When it does, a creditor holding a judgment against the beneficiary cannot attach the beneficiary’s interest or demand that the trustee pay the creditor directly.

 Discretionary Distribution Protection